People convicted of Nevada crimes can apply to the Pardons Board to get their sentence commuted (reduced). Examples of commutation are:

 If the Board commutes a person’s sentence, the Board will notify the crime’s victims by mail as long as they provide a written request and current mailing address.14

-7. Odds of getting a commutation
+7. Odds of Success

-Whether the board will commute a person’s sentence depends entirely on the case.
+Whether the Board will commute a person’s sentence depends entirely on the case.
 Defendants seeking a sentence reduction should consult with an experienced lawyer who knows how to compose persuasive applications.

 Commutation is different from pardons.
 A commutation reduces people’s remaining criminal sentence.
 In contrast, a pardon “forgives” people of their past crime(s) long after they finished serving the sentence.